Meetup And Breakup: Are Your Teens Using A Dating App?

 f your child is approached on a date with which they are uncomfortable, they should suggest an alternative and be open about their concerns.
 Any rational and trustworthy individual can comprehend.

-You regularly check in with your teen to ensure that they maintain a healthy mix between online and offline activities.
+You regularly check in with your teen to ensure that they maintain a healthy mix between online and offline activities and keep them safe online.
 You could also encourage your child to participate in sports, dance, and drama lessons.
-Or other social events to engage with their peers offline.
+Or use parental controls to monitor online activities and other social events to engage with their peers offline.